-Austria offers many fine railway experiences.
+Austria is a train travel country.
 You can enjoy everything from modern express trains through the Alps, to nostalgic steam trains and mountain cog railways with unforgettable views.

-With a total of 4865 km of tracks, Austria has relatively well-developed rail network.
+With a total of 4865 km (3022 mi) of train tracks, Austria has relatively well-developed rail network.
 In comparison, Norway which is more than four times as large as Austria, actually has 600 km of less railway tracks.
 Trains are popular in Austria and at peak hours around 570 trains are on the tracks at the same time.
-Moreover, traveling by rail in Austria instead of by car does not mean you miss some of the best country can show – on the contrary.
+Moreover, traveling by train in Austria instead of by car does not mean you miss some of the best country can show – on the contrary.

 From plane to train

 The train journey can start as soon as you leave the airplane.
 If you fly to Vienna you can board a train directly, to for example Innsbruck, at the railway station at the airport.
 Nonetheless, we would always recommend that you stay a few days in Vienna, before traveling on to the next destination in Austria.
 Modern and comfortable trains make train travel a great way to see Austria.
-Moreover, trains are great for moving swiftly between the biggest cities, such as Vienna – Linz – Salzburg or Vienna – Graz, just to name a few of the main line destinations.
-A comprehensive schedule and frequent departures, you got lots of options.
-The Vienna – Innsbruck route runs 12-14 times a day and can take as little time as 4 hours and 14 minutes.
-On routes like Vienna – Linz – Salzburg, the trains run at speeds of over 200 km/h, making travel times short.
+Moreover, trains are great for moving swiftly between the biggest cities, such as for example Vienna – Linz – Salzburg or Vienna – Graz.
+A comprehensive schedule and frequent departures, allows for lots of options.
+For example, the Vienna – Innsbruck route runs 12-14 times a day and can take as little time as 4 hours and 14 minutes.
+On routes like Vienna – Linz – Salzburg, the trains run at speeds of over 200 km/h (125 mph), making travel times short.

 Click on the images to enlarge >>